huynle/ogpt.nvim/README.md

 }
 ```
 The `edit` strategy consists in showing the output side by side with the input and
-available for further editing requests.
+available for further editing requests
 For now, `edit` strategy is implemented for `chat` type only.

 The `display` strategy shows the output in a float window.